nicolehe/grow_slow/README.md

 ###Optional but recommended: set a reboot

-Sometimes, things can get messed up if your Pi is on forever.
+Sometimes, things can get messed up if your Pi is just constantly running forever.
 Also, some USB cameras have weird compatibility issues that are solved with a simple reboot.
 I recommend that you add another simple script that reboots your Pi once a day before your script runs so that things are always fresh, as they say.

 Make a file called reboot.sh: